Beijing food tour – local dishes and street food in China

 1. Peking Duck (北京烤鸭 — Běijīng Kǎoyā)

-No dish is more synonymous with Beijing than Peking Duck, and no meal in this city should end without experiencing it at least once.
-The preparation is a ritualistic art form: ducks are specially bred for plumpness, inflated with air to separate skin from fat, hung to dry for 24 hours, and then roasted in a closed or open oven fueled by fragrant fruitwood — typically apple or pear — until the skin achieves a color somewhere between mahogany and deep amber.
+No dish defines Beijing more completely than Peking Duck, and no visit here should end without experiencing it at least once.
+The preparation is ritualistic: ducks are specially bred for plumpness, inflated with air to separate skin from fat, hung to dry for 24 hours, then roasted in a closed or open oven fueled by fragrant fruitwood — typically apple or pear — until the skin hits a color somewhere between mahogany and deep amber.
 The moment a white-jacketed chef carves the duck tableside into precisely 108 paper-thin slices is nothing short of theater.
-You eat it by wrapping slices of crispy skin and tender meat in delicate pancakes with julienned cucumber, scallion, and a swipe of sweet bean sauce.
+You wrap slices of crispy skin and tender meat in delicate pancakes with julienned cucumber, scallion, and a swipe of sweet bean sauce.
 Go to Dadong (大董) for a modern, lighter interpretation, or make the pilgrimage to the legendary Quanjude near Qianmen, which has been roasting ducks since 1864.
 Expect to pay between 200–400 RMB for a whole duck that serves two to three people.
+Worth every jiao.

 2. Zhajiangmian (炸酱面 — Zhá Jiàng Miàn)